Saratoga and North Creek Railway: History

 The Saratoga and North Creek Railway operated over former Adirondack Railway trackage built by Thomas C. Durant in 1871.
 Delaware and Hudson Railway acquired the Adirondack Line from William West Durant in 1889.
 North Creek station is where Theodore Roosevelt learned he was to become president of the United States of America after President William McKinley was assassinated in 1901.

-During World War II, magnetite, ilmenite, and titanium were shipped by rail from Tahawus, over new trackage north of North Creek needed by the War Department, by the D&H. The D&H last operated Monday through Saturday scheduled passenger service in the 1950s.
-Service was reduced to summer service by the mid-1950s and regular service entirely ended by 1957, with only freight service remaining.
-The D&H continued freight service until September 1989, when the mine at Tahawus closed.
+Passenger service was reduced to summer-only in 1950 and discontinued altogether in 1957.

 In 1998, the line was purchased by Warren County with plans to operate an excursion train to improve tourism and economic development in the area.
 In 1999, the Upper Hudson River Railroad began operating excursion trains south from North Creek to Riverside Station in Riparius.
 The Upper Hudson River Railroad lost its contract with Warren County on December 31, 2010, ending 11 years of operation.

+In 2002, the Branch line that connected to the paper mill in Corinth, New York went out of service after the mill's closure and has not operated since then.

 On April 8, 2011, it was announced that Iowa Pacific Holdings (IPH) would take over operation of the route effective July 1, 2011.
 As part of the agreement, IPH agreed to operate a minimum of 182 tourist-oriented passenger trains over the line.

 With the creation of the Saratoga and North Creek Railway, regularly scheduled service returned to the line for the first time since the D&H ceased freight operations on November 17, 1989.
 IPH began operating trains on July 14, 2011, as the Saratoga and North Creek Railroad.
 Unlike the Upper Hudson River Railroad, the Saratoga and North Creek operated over the entire 57 mi between Saratoga Springs, New York and North Creek.

 On May 14, 2012, IPH received permission from the Surface Transportation Board to restore freight service on the derelict north end of the line as far as Newcomb.
 Freight service began on the line in February 2013.

 On August 2, 2013, the rear locomotive of an SNCRR train derailed in Thurman.
 No injuries were reported, but the railroad was closed temporarily to allow for repairs.

 On April 3, 2018, plans were announced to shut down the railway line due to financial losses.
 The final tourist train ran on April 7.
-The future of the railway line itself is uncertain; the organization Protect the Adirondacks has called for the conversion of the railway line into a rail trail.
+The organization Protect the Adirondacks has called for the conversion of the railway line into a rail trail.
 Four bids for purchasing the line for passenger and freight service were placed in 2019.
+It was replaced by Saratoga Corinth and Hudson Railway beginning in 2022.